 Students seeking to transfer to Ozarks may be denied admission if they did not leave their previous institution in good standing.
-Students unable to submit official transcripts of transfer work will not be accepted.
 Failure to report attendance at another institution, regardless of whether credit was granted, may result in dismissal from Ozarks.